bringauto/package-to-image-placer/tests/README.md

 **⚠️ WARNING**
 To ensure the tests run correctly, please take note of the following requirements:

-1. **Root Privileges:** The application runs with root privileges during testing.
-Therefore, you must provide the **root password** when prompted.
+1. **Root Privileges:** The application requires root privileges during testing.
+Ensure you have the **root password** available when prompted.
+2. **Non-standard Test Behavior:** If tests are interrupted or exhibit non-standard behavior, you may need to manually unmount any devices used during the tests.
+In some cases, a system restart might be necessary to restore normal operation.

 ---